ipfs/specs/src/routing/kad-dht.md

 ### Server behavior

-Upon receiving a lookup request for a Kademlia Identifier, a DHT Server MUST return the Peer ID and multiaddresses of the `k` closest nodes to the requested Kademlia Identifier that are stored in its Routing Table.
+Upon receiving a lookup request for a Kademlia Identifier `kid`, a DHT Server MUST return the Peer ID and multiaddresses of the `k` closest DHT Servers to `kid` that are stored in its Routing Table.
+It SHOULD NOT include itself, nor the requester in the response.
+If itself or the requester's Peer ID are among the `k` closest DHT Servers, it SHOULD return the next closest nodes instead, to return a total of `k` DHT Servers.
 DHT Servers SHOULD NOT return any information about unresponsive nodes.

-In public DHT swarms, DHT Servers MUST filter out private and loopback multiaddresses, and MUST NOT include peers whose only addresses are private or loopback.
+In public DHT swarms, DHT Servers MUST filter out private and loopback multiaddresses, and MUST NOT include DHT Servers whose only addresses are private or loopback.

-DHT Servers SHOULD NOT return their own Peer ID in responses to `FIND_NODE` queries.
-However, they MUST include information about the requester, if and only if the requester is a DHT Server in its routing table and it is among the `k` closest nodes to the target key.

-A DHT Server SHOULD always return information about its known `k` closest peers, provided its routing table contains at least `k` peers, even if those peers are not closer to the target key than itself.
+A DHT Server SHOULD always return information about the `k` closest DHT Servers to `kid` (excluding self and the requester), provided its routing table contains enough DHT Servers, even if these DHT Servers are not closer to `kid` than self or the requester.

 ### Client behavior